apache/fluss/website/docs/quickstart/flink.md

        LEFT JOIN fluss_nation FOR SYSTEM_TIME AS OF `o`.`ptime` AS `n` ON c.nation_key = n.nation_key;
 ```

+When you go to the [Flink Web UI](http://localhost:8083/#/job/running) you should see 4 running jobs.
+In the `Fluss – overview` dashboard in [Grafana](http://localhost:3002/dashboards), you should see that the number of tables and buckets is now both 5 and the number of available task slots decreased from 8 to 6.

 ### Real-Time Analytics on Fluss datalake-enabled Tables